-Selling a home during a divorce many times provides roadblocks and obstacles not usually present in a traditional sale.
+Selling a home during a divorce often provides roadblocks and obstacles not usually present in a traditional sale.

 Solidify that you care by displaying a well-maintained lawn and exterior.
 Display to potential buyers that you take pride in your home.

 Home searches usually start online.
 Buyers begin looking at general photos of the interior.
-They use Google maps to zoom into the exterior; why bother driving out and around when you can just browse online.
-Having great curb appeal and attractive photos online will help confirm that you pique their interest right away.
+They use Google maps to zoom into the exterior; why bother driving out and around when you can just browse online?
+Having great curb appeal and attractive photos online will help confirm that you pique their interest immediately.

 Front and Back Doors

-Adding attractive eye-catching colors while keeping with the overall style of the exterior of the home is a perfect way to add to your curb appeal.
+Adding attractive, eye-catching colors while keeping with the overall style of the home’s exterior is a perfect way to add to your curb appeal.
 Maintain a contrast between the face of your home and the front entrance.
 Pump up your curb appeal.

 Your back door also needs attention.
-For example, if you have a screen door check to see if it needs a new screen or if it’s on track.
+For example, if you have a screen door, check to see if it needs a new screen or is on track.
 Also, clean the door windows and around the door itself.
-There is nothing worse than having something fall apart or not work properly when a buyer is in your home.
+Nothing is worse than having something fall apart or not work properly when a buyer is in your home.

-Well-manicured lawns are extremely important; it helps to portray the beauty of the rest of your home.
-High maintenance lawns can turn buyers off, so its best to go for a look that is neat and attractive, don’t go overboard, have the grass cut and trimmed nicely to show that it is healthy.
+Well-manicured lawns are extremely important; they help to portray the beauty of the rest of your home.
+High-maintenance lawns can turn buyers off, so it’s best to go for a neat and attractive look, don’t go overboard, and have the grass cut and trimmed nicely to show that it is healthy.

 Avoid too many lawn ornaments when it comes to curb appeal.
-Too many can make it looked tacky, cluttered, and uninviting.
+This can make it look tacky, cluttered, and uninviting.

 Backyard Curb Appeal

-It is very important not to skimp on the backyard, it can help seal the deal.
+It is very important not to skimp on the backyard – it can help seal the deal.
 Your backyard should be just as beautiful as the front.
-The curb appeal may be the face of the house, but remember the backyard is the private space.
+The curb appeal may be the face of the house, but remember, the backyard is a private space.

-Patio furniture helps to make your backyard feel much more welcoming and helps buyers picture themselves sitting outside with family and friends enjoying a conversation.
-It is important for buyers to see themselves in the backyard enjoying the weather and all that life has to offer as owners of your home.
+Patio furniture helps to make your backyard feel much more welcoming and helps buyers picture themselves sitting outside with family and friends, enjoying a conversation.
+It is important for buyers to see themselves in the backyard enjoying the weather and all that life offers as owners of your home.
 Make sure that your backyard is in top condition.